geowepp/QGeoWEPP/README.md

 ------------------------------------------------------------------------------
 Validation Dataset ready.

 1. A set of dataset that has been parameterized and validated for the Lucky Hills watershed in the Walnut Gulch Experimental Watershed (Renschler and Zhang, 2020; Zhang et al., 2021) is included.
+The dataset can be found under Measurement/ folder

 2. Input data: select 'Lucky Hills' in the 'Input data' function to use the parameterized Lucky Hills dataset for soil erosion simulation.